aminehabchi/piscine-go/README.md

 ## About This Repository

-This repository contains my exercises, projects, notes, and experiments as I dive into learning Go.
+This repository contains my exercises, notes, and experiments as I dive into learning Go.
 It follows a structured approach, inspired by the "Piscine" style of intensive, hands-on learning.

 > **Note:**
 > All of these exercises were completed during a one-month intensive program at **Zone01 Oujda** in **September 2024**.